spring-io/dataflow.spring.io/content/documentation/pages/6-recipes/8-functional-apps/1-scst-function-bindings.md

 description: 'Configuring the Spring Cloud Stream Functional applications'
 ---

-# Building Streaming Pipeline using Functional applications
+# Building Streaming Data Pipeline using Functional applications

 To learn how to build simple Function-based applications using Spring Cloud Stream and have them embedded into the Spring Cloud Data Flow Streaming data pipeline.